 Gamma Knife Treatment Process

-The principle of Gamma Knife treatment is the delivery of high-dose ionizing radiation through 201 cobalt-60 sources that focus the radiation to converge simultaneously at the target tumor.
+The Gamma Knife radiosurgery procedure delivers high-dose ionizing radiation that focuses the radiation very precisely at the target lesion.

-The basic steps of the procedure are localization of the target, dose planning, and treatment.
-From start to finish, the Gamma Knife procedure typically lasts three to five hours.
+The basic steps of the Gamma Knife surgery are determining the target, dose planning and then the treatment.
+From start to finish, the Gamma Knife treatment typically lasts less than six hours.

 Stereotactic Head Frame

-With the frame in place, the patient undergoes MRI or other imaging studies to precisely determine the position of the lesion within a coordinate field.
-These localization coordinates are entered into the Gamma Knife's three-dimensional computer planning program.
+With the frame in place, the patient undergoes MRI or other imaging studies to precisely determine the position of the tumor.
+Its coordinates are entered into the Gamma Knife's 3D computer planning program.

-The patient is placed on the couch and positioned into the collimator helmet.
-The stereotactic frame is still in place, immobilizing the patient's head to ensure a safe, accurate procedure.
-After the patient is properly aligned on the couch, the team enters the adjacent control room to administer the treatment, observing the procedure via video monitors.
+The patient is positioned into the specialized helmet with the stereotactic frame is still in place.
+This immobilizes the patient's head to ensure a safe, accurate procedure.
+After the patient is properly aligned on the gantry, the team enters the adjacent control room to administer the treatment, observing the procedure via video monitors.
 Two-way microphone communication between the team and the patient is ongoing.

-The couch slides the patient into the unit for exposure.
-During treatment, the helmet's 201 ports will focus the unit's carefully collimated gamma rays to converge simultaneously and precisely at the target tumor, with accuracy within 0.1 millimeter.
-The arrangement of radiation sources and the exacting collimation ensure minimal exposure to surrounding tissue.
+A gantry slides the patient into the unit for exposure.
+During treatment, the helmet's 201 ports will focus the unit's gamma rays to converge simultaneously and precisely at the target tumor.
 The total length of treatment is related to the size and location of the lesion.

 As with any medical procedure, some risks are involved.
-Possible delayed complications (6 months or longer) include injury to surrounding brain and edema, which is reversible with proper treatment.
+Possible delayed complications (six months or longer) include injury to surrounding brain and edema, which is reversible with proper treatment.
 Immediate side effects are extremely rare.
-The risks of traditional brain surgery, such as hemorrhage, infection, and stroke, are avoided with Gamma Knife radiosurgery.
+The risks of traditional brain surgery, like hemorrhage, infection, and stroke, are avoided with Gamma Knife radiosurgery.